 Knowing that You will work all things together for good in my life. ©

-As Nancy has described, in 1988 the bomb exploded ultimately wreaking havoc, pain, and suffering for all of us all over again.
-My experience with pain was also mixed with episodes of grandiose euphoria and occurrences of deceptive delusion.
+As Nancy has described, in 1988, the bomb exploded, ultimately wreaking havoc, pain, and suffering for all of us all over again.
+My experience with pain was once again mixed with episodes of grandiose euphoria and occurrences of deceptive delusion.
 However, this time a diagnosis crystallized—bipolar l with psychotic features.
 I began the process of learning to take medication, getting informed, pursuing self-help coping education, and accepting the therapeutic support of others.

 Currently, I experience the effects of this brain disorder every day.
-There are periods of relief and there are periods of deep pain and episodes of relapse—but none so debilitating as in the days when we didn’t have a clue as to what was happening and had no response strategies.
-While mania must be monitored and managed with an eye toward staving off psychosis, it’s the more oft experienced symptoms of depression that I find most critically requiring management.
+There are periods of relief, and there are periods of deep pain and episodes of relapse—but none so debilitating as in the days when we didn’t have a clue as to what was happening and had no response strategies.
+While mania must be monitored and managed with an eye toward staving off psychosis, it’s the most oft-experienced symptom of depression that I find most critically requiring management.

 Daily I choose to live optimistically even when hurting.
-My wife says to me: “Life is choice!”
+Nancy says to me: “Life is choice!”
 I choose to live as one committed to optimizing wellness.
-I embrace the truth embodied in the words of Meghan Caughey:**
+I embrace the truth embodied in the words of Meghan Caughey:

 “We are inherently whole at the deepest level of our being, and the path to wellness is the journey of discovering and expressing this wholeness.
 Our deep wholeness can guide us in making choices about what we need to be well.
 This intuitive sense is powerful when combined with all of the available resources and information to help us make informed choices.”

-You see—we are each other’s support givers and caregivers.
-Yes, there are times when he needs “special” care from me, but there are also times when I need “special” care from him.
-As Tim says, that makes us both “care-givers” and “care-receivers” experiencing the truth that it is in the giving that we receive—not in a co-dependent relationship but one that is interdependent.
-I’ve needed (and continue to need) the support of God, pastors, counselors, family, friends, and others in my life.
-I am continuing to learn more about how to take better care of myself in order to be a better support giver and caregiver to others.
+We are each other’s support givers and caregivers.
+There are times when he needs “special” care from me; there are also times when I need “special” care from him.
+As Tim says, that makes us both “caregivers” and “care receivers”—experiencing the truth “that it is in the giving that we receive.”

-TIM: In 2001 my wife and I left behind our church positions in order to offer faith-based peer support.
-Through Bright Tomorrows we began facilitating our first peer support group.
-Our curriculum-based groups have become safe havens for sharing and caring.
-We encourage our group members to stick with the therapeutic assistance that good psychiatry, family doctors, medications, therapists, religious and church life (together with caring family and friends) can provide.
-Within this context, we offer mental health “coaching” through education and self-help training that is designed to equip our participants with self-monitoring, self-managing and self-stabilizing tools.
-Never forgetting the disorientation, grief, deep sadness, and anger that the impact of mental illness had upon us as a family, we also offer ourselves as mental health “consultants.”
-In solidarity and with compassion, we are able to sit with the diagnosed, their care-support family, and/or friends and help them map out navigation paths for survival that give hope and a reason to believe in brighter tomorrows.
+TIM: In 2001, Nancy and I left behind our church positions in order to offer faith-based peer support.
+Through Bright Tomorrows, we began facilitating our first curriculum-based peer support groups, which have become safe havens for sharing and caring.
+We encourage our group members to stick with the therapeutic assistance that can be found with good psychiatrists, family doctors, medications, and therapists in their faith communities as well as among caring family and friends.
+Within this context, we offer mental health “coaching” through education and self-help training that is designed to equip our participants with self-monitoring, self-managing, and self-stabilizing tools.
+Never forgetting the impact that mental illness had upon us as a family, we also offer ourselves as mental health “consultants.”
+In solidarity, we are able to sit with the diagnosed as well as their care-support family and friends to help them map out navigation paths for survival that give hope and a reason to believe in brighter tomorrows.

-NANCY: Today Tim and I have a better understanding of what his particular health challenge is in life.
-We both appreciate the power of good prayer, good medicine, and good therapy, along with good physical and mental health practices.
+NANCY: Today, Tim and I have a better understanding of what his particular health challenge is in life.
+We both appreciate the-working-together for good of prayer, medicine, and therapy, along with good physical and mental health practices.
 Again, as Tim says, “together we not only survive—we thrive.”